 set headinc = winc; if[head==1] set headinc = hinc; if[head==0]

-We have introduced a new subop, IF
+We have introduced a new subop, IF, which controls which

 observations the command will be applied to.
 The argument to the IF